Ski Patrollers: Become a cliff rescue expert.

 During deeper avalanche burials, the strongest signal is rarely directly above the victim.
 This is due to the way the transmitting beacon's flux lines propagate.
 Beacons with fewer than three antennas (and a few beacons with three antennas) will lead you to the strongest signal, which will be a point that is near, but not directly above, the victim.

-I tested the ability of seven avalanche transceivers to handle spikes at the start of the 2024-25 ski season.
+At the start of the 2024-25 ski season, I tested the ability of seven popular avalanche transceivers to handle spikes.
 That isn't a large sample size but my results were very consistent.

 To test the transceivers I mounted a transceiver vertically above the ground on a wood pole.
 I then "searched" for the transceiver by slowly moving a searching transceiver along the ground.
-I "bracketed" the distance readings to determine where the searching transceiver was displaying the lowest value.
+I "bracketed" the distance readings that were displayed by the searching transceiver to find the location where it reported the shortest distance.

 In a one-meter burial, the BCA Tracker 3, Ortovox Diract, and Pieps Pro IPS bracketed to within a few inches of the buried transceiver.
 The Barryvox S, Barryvox S2, Black Diamond Recon, and Ortovox Zoom+ were 7 to 11 inches to the side of the transmitting beacon.

-The results were consistent but more notable in a two-meter burial where the BCA Tracker 3, Ortovox Diract, and Pieps Pro IPS were still within a few inches of the buried transceiver, the Barryvox S and Barryvox S2 were 18 inches to the side, and the Black Diamond Recon and Ortovox Zoom+ were approximately 26 inches to the side of the transmitting beacon.
+As shown in this picture, the results were more material in a two-meter burial where the BCA Tracker 3, Ortovox Diract, and Pieps Pro IPS were still within a few inches of the buried transceiver, the Barryvox S and Barryvox S2 were 18 inches to the side, and the Black Diamond Recon and Ortovox Zoom+ were approximately 26 inches to the side of the transmitting beacon.

 The distance indicator should decrease as it moves toward the center of your body.
 The lowest reading should be directly over the transmitting beacon.
-Transceivers with fewer than three antennas (and those with less than perfect firmware) will display the shortest distance when it is a foot or two away from the center of your body.
+Transceivers with fewer than three antennas (and those with less than perfect firmware) will display the shortest distance when they are a foot or two away from the center of your body.

 This test shows whether your transceiver handles spikes at approximately one meter (the distance between the transceivers), but spike handling is much more significant with deeper burials.